oddbird/oddleventy/content/blog/2022/dependabot-single-pull-request-python.md

 [Dependabot](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates)
 is a useful tool provided by GitHub to all repositories.
-By including a simple `dependabot.yml` file maintainers get an automatic pull request every time one of their dependencies releases a new version.
-Combined with a robust automated test suite this greatly reduces the burden of manually keeping dependencies up to date.
+By including a simple `dependabot.yml` file, maintainers get an automatic pull request every time one of their dependencies releases a new version.
+Combined with a robust automated test suite, this greatly reduces the burden of manually keeping dependencies up to date.

-However, as projects grow and more dependencies are added the noise produced by individual pull requests starts becoming an issue on itself.
+However, as projects grow and more dependencies are added, the noise produced by individual pull requests starts becoming an issue in itself.
 That's why a "grouped updates" feature for Dependabot has been [requested](https://github.com/dependabot/dependabot-core/issues/1190) since [2018](https://github.com/dependabot/dependabot-core/issues/2265).
 As of May